You are here: NPIC Home Page Medical Cases and Topics for Health Care Providers Pesticide Incident Reporting

 A group of agricultural workers are transported to an emergency room due to symptoms that developed shortly after re-entering a citrus grove where the insecticide carbaryl (a carbamate, and inhibitor of cholinesterase enzymes) had recently been applied.
 The workers experienced symptoms including weakness, dizziness, nausea, and vomiting.
 It was unclear at the time of presentation how much time had elapsed between the insecticide application and re-entry of workers into the field to pick the oranges.
 In the emergency room the affected individuals received dermal decontamination to reduce the risk of ongoing exposure.
 Several individuals had blood collected for cholinesterase testing.
 The majority of the symptoms resolved within the next 12-24 hours.
 The results of blood cholinesterase tests were within the normal reference range.
 After the initial clinical management of the symptoms the emergency room physician was seeking information about reporting the suspected pesticide exposure incident so that further investigation could be conducted.

 Acute illness associated with exposure to pesticides in the workplace is a significant public health problem, particularly among agricultural occupations.1 Several states have implemented regulations for the surveillance of suspected or confirmed pesticide-related illnesses occurring in or outside of the workplace.
 Generally, these programs are based within state health departments.
-A list of states in which suspected or confirmed pesticide-related illness or disease may be a reportable condition appears below (Table 1).2 It should be emphasized that reporting mechanisms and requirements vary considerably by state.
+States in which suspected or confirmed pesticide-related illness or disease may be a reportable condition can be found here.2 It should be emphasized that reporting mechanisms and requirements vary considerably by state.
 In some states, only occupational pesticide illnesses or diseases are reportable.
-The links in Table 1 provide further information relating to reporting requirements for specific states.
+PERC's searchable database provides further information relating to reporting requirements for specific states.
 Health care providers should be aware of any reporting requirements in the states in which they practice.

 When a health care provider reports a suspected or confirmed case of pesticide-related illness to a public health department, the disclosure of protected health information (PHI) may be regulated under the Health Insurance Portability and Accounting Act (HIPAA).
 The U.S. Department of Health and Human Services and Centers for Disease Control and Prevention have provided guidance to health care providers regarding the HIPAA Privacy Rule and public health practice.
 Under the HIPAA Privacy Rule, a health care provider may disclose PHI to a public health authority that is legally authorized to collect or receive the information for the purposes of preventing or controlling disease, injury, or disability including conducting public health surveillance, investigations, and interventions.
 The health care provider needs to account for each disclosure by date, the PHI disclosed, the identity of the recipient of the PHI, and the purpose of disclosure.